datazef/datastax-kubernetes/docs/source/cloud/gcp/create-cluster.rst

    * For zone names and other, refer to: https://cloud.google.com/compute/docs/regions-zones#available.
    * If you want to use dse it is preferable to use a bigger instance type like n1-standard-1.
 Cassandra can be installed with smaller instances types.
    * nodes will be created in the zone defined as default in the project settings.
 If desired otherwise, pass required arguments.
+   * To launch using ther portworx storage layer, you can need to add the parameters --scopes compute-rw,storage-ro --labels=portworx=gke --disk-type=pd-ssd  --image-type ubuntu

 .. warning::
    * num nodes define the number of nodes per zone and not the total number of nodes